robstoll/atrium/README.md

-Quite the contrary, it gives you the flexibility to [choose a desired name for the assertion verbs](#use-own-assertion-verbs), it continues by providing the possibility to configure the [reporting style](#reporterbuilder), goes on that you can chose from different [API styles](#apis) and ends that you can replace almost all components by other implementations.
+Quite the contrary, it gives you the flexibility to [choose a desired name for the assertion verbs](#use-own-assertion-verbs), it continues by providing the possibility to configure the [reporting style](#reporterbuilder), goes on that you can chose from different [API styles](#apis) and ends that you can replace almost all components by other implementations and hook into existing.

-So for instance, if you like to use an `infix` API, then use `atrium-cc-infix-en_UK-robstoll`.
+So for instance, if you like to use an `infix` API, then use the bundle `atrium-cc-infix-en_UK-robstoll`.
-You prefer pure fluent and do not even want to see infix style in your code, then use `atrium-cc-en_UK-robstoll` which provides a pure fluent style API.
+You prefer pure fluent and do not even want to see infix style in your code, then use `atrium-cc-en_GB-robstoll` which provides a pure fluent style API.

 You are free to choose what fits best without introducing ambiguity etc.
 You could even mix up different APIs if needed (but not without losing conciseness I guess -- but hey, it is your decision :wink:).